IrvingF7/my_project_list/README.md

 ## Projects
 - EVSIvsLSTM
-  - A research project that explore adaptive mobile sensor placement using the concept of Expected Value of Information and deep learning.
+  - A research project of BEST Lab at UC Berkeley that explore adaptive mobile sensor placement using the concept of Expected Value of Information and deep learning.
 More details can be found in the paper.
   - [Github Link](https://github.com/BerkeleyExpertSystemTechnologiesLab/EVSIvsLSTM)
   - [Paper Link](https://arxiv.org/abs/2111.07552)